-- Reference from his mentor or any reputable person from industry.
+- Reference from his mentor or any reputable person from the industry.

-- Job Opportunities: With 3d and graphics industry to grow more in coming years.
-Job oportunities are expected to rise, as many productions houses, media houses, websites, andrid applications are expected to rise and with the rise in jobs, artists will be able to showcase their talent to more audience among all over the world.
+With 3d and graphics industry to grow more in the coming years.
+Job opportunities are expected to rise, as many production houses, media houses, websites, android applications are expected to rise and with the rise in jobs, artists will be able to showcase their talent to more audiences all over the world.

 To do’s and not to do’s for becoming Animator:

-- Keep practising life drawing.
+- Keep practicing life drawing.
 Keep a sketchbook and try to study real life.

-- Study motion and movements in human and animals, and birds.
+- Study motion and movements in humans and animals, and birds.

 - Join 11secondclub.com.
 (A free website and forum with tons of animators sharing their work and getting feedback from professional animators).